pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 ## Basic workflow

-The workflow of the server is simple:&#x20;
+The workflow of the server is simple:

 * You define your data model by adding a set of Words to the Server's store
 * When the server receives a request, it will look for registered Words that match the target registers contained in the request, and if the request is valid, individually read/write each Word through the pointer or callbacks (handlers) defined in the Words metadata